Achievements

 Belle and Hamish Blue Mountains Planetary Health Initiative Lawson Creek March 2023 Photo: P Ardill

-• The Bushcare Group removes litter and notifies BMCC of illegally dumped rubbish.
+• The Bushcare Group regularly removes litter and notifies BMCC of illegally dumped rubbish.
 The South Lawson Park walking circuit is popular with tourists, bushwalkers, visitors and locals.
 They are interested in experiencing the uniqueness of Australian bushland landscapes, and not hectares of inaccessible Blackberry and Privet, and eroded stream banks.
 The work of the Bushcare Group has enhanced these amenity experiences.

 Celebrating twenty-five years of Lawson Bushcare Nov 2020 Photo: P Ardill